Nagtipunan

-The municipality is known for its natural environment, and is dubbed as the tourism capital of the province of Quirino.
+The municipality is known as the "Tourism Capital of Quirino" primarily for its natural environment.

 Etymology

 The town's name was derived from the native word nagtipunan meaning “convergence point,” in reference to several major tributaries of the Cagayan River in Aurora, Nueva Vizcaya and Qurino meeting at points within this area.

 History

 The Municipality of Nagtipunan was formerly a part of Maddela.
 It was created on February 25, 1983, by virtue of Batas Pambansa No. 345 and approved in a plebiscite held on September 24, 1983.

 Geography

+Nagtipunan is the largest town in terms of land area in Quirino and the entire Luzon island.
 As the second largest municipality in the Philippines, it occupies a land area of 1,607.40 square kilometers, nearly half of the province itself.
+It is between the provinces of Nueva Vizcaya and Aurora.